Two arrested after traffic stop leads to several pounds of cocaine

-CLARK COUNTY — Two people were arrested Wednesday following a traffic stop by Indiana State Police that investigators say turned up several pounds of cocaine.
+CLARK COUNTY — Two people were arrested Wednesday after a traffic stop by Indiana State Police that investigators say turned up several pounds of cocaine.

-Just before 1 p.m., a trooper stopped a 2002 Hyundai for speeding on Interstate 65 just South of the Henryville exit, according to a news release.
+Just before 1 p.m., a trooper stopped a 2002 Hyundai for speeding on Interstate 65 just South of the Henryville exit, a news release said.
 The driver, Pablo Vazquez Salazar of Lexington, Ind., was found to be driving on a suspended license.
 His passenger was identified as Betza Elaurelio Camos Vazquez, also of Lexington.

 While conducting the traffic stop, Trooper Abbott requested the assistance of Senior Trooper Zachary Smith and his K9 partner, Riggs.
 Riggs alerted on the vehicle, and during a search of the car, Troopers Abbott and Smith say they located over four pounds of suspected cocaine in a backpack.
 Suspected cocaine was also found on Vazquez Salazar.